This site requires a more recent version of Adobe Flash Player to function properly.

 Total Cars Sold US:

 The U.S. automotive market showed strong signs of resilience in 2011 and registered a 10% growth in vehicle sales to reach approximately 13 million.
 In 2012, the momentum continued as 14.5 million vehicles were sold during the year.
-The U.S. automotive industry continued its show of strong growth in 2013 as well, growing at a rate of 7.9%.
-The same trend is expected to continue in 2014, although the rate of growth is expected to slow.
-The robust sales growth could translate into better revenue realization for GM in the U.S., which is one of the biggest markets for the company
+The U.S. automotive industry continued its show of strong growth in 2013 and 2014 as well, growing at a rate of 7.9% and 6.1%, respectively.
+The same trend is expected to continue in 2015, although the rate of growth is expected to slow.
+The robust sales growth could translate into better revenue realization for GM in the U.S., which is one of the biggest markets for the company.

 Total Cars Sold in China:

-According to statistics and analysis of the China Association of Automobile Manufacturers (CAAM), China registered automobile sales of approximately 22 million in 2013, an increase of 11% from a year earlier.
-The automotive market in China has more than doubled in size within a span of 3-4 years.
+According to statistics and analysis of the China Association of Automobile Manufacturers (CAAM), new car sales in China are expected to grow to 30 million by 2020, compared to 20 million in 2014.
+The automotive market in China has more than doubled in size, within a span of 3-4 years.
 With approximately 87 cars per 1,000 people in China, there is definitely an enormous opportunity to be tapped in China.

-GM's decade old presence in the forms of different JVs might provide significant upside for the company.
+GM's decade old presence in the form of different JVs might provide significant upside for the company.

-Total Vehicles Sold in Europe: Vehicle sales in Europe declined from 14.9 million in 2007 to 12 million in 2007.
+Total Vehicles Sold in Europe: Vehicle sales in Europe declined from 14.9 million in 2007 to 12.1 million in 2014.
 Automakers were left with a cumulative annual production capacity of 18.4 million vehicles a year in excess of the demand in Europe.
-Sales have since picked, with new car registrations having been on the rise for the last 9 months in Europe.
+Sales have since picked up recently, with new car sales having been on the rise for the last couple of years in Europe.
 As the European economy recovers, U.K. and Germany are expected to drive the auto market in Europe.
+In 2014, car sales in Western Europe grew by 5%, the best result since 2009.

 China, where GM operates through joint ventures, is the most valuable division of the company.
 This is closely followed by its U.S. operations.